Metallica History – The 2010s

 2012

-This year is still writing itself, but what a year it’s already been!
-After celebrating their 30th anniversary in San Francisco, it would have been completely acceptable for Metallica to take a breather and enjoy some much-deserved downtime.
-As fans might expect, that didn’t happen.
+After celebrating their 30th anniversary in San Francisco, it would have been completely acceptable for Metallica to take a breather and enjoy some much-deserved downtime in 2012.
+As fans might expect, that didn't happen.
 On Feb.
-7, Metallica announced their next step to total world domination, their own two-day music festival called Orion Music + More.
+7, Metallica announced their next step toward total world domination, their own two-day music festival called Orion Music + More.
 Taking place on June 23 and 24 at Bader Field in Atlantic City, New Jersey, Orion Music + More featured over forty bands that spanned several different genres, and saw Metallica headlining both nights.
-The first night, Metallica played ‘Ride the Lightning’ in its entirety for the first time ever the first night, followed by The Black Album the second night.
+The first night, Metallica played 'Ride the Lightning' in its entirety for the first time ever, followed by The Black Album the second night.
 After Orion, Metallica kept on their fast pace by getting ready to film their own 3D movie.
-While details are a bit sparse, the movie will cover shows that took place in Edmonton and Vancouver.
-In addition to the 3D movie, it was also announced that there will be yet another live DVD/Blu-Ray released to fans, this time covering shows in Quebec City during 2009′s ‘World Magnetic Tour’ stops.
+In 2012, the details were a bit sparse, adding to the excitement of the project.
+In addition to the 3D movie, it was also announced that there would be yet another live DVD/Blu-Ray released to fans, this time covering shows in Quebec City during 2009's 'World Magnetic Tour' stops.
+Metallica's final show of 2012 was at New Orleans' Voodoo Music Festival.
+The brand wrapped up the year by releasing all of their studio albums on Spotify, a music service whose company board includes Napster co-founder Sean Parker.
+This announcement brought with it a hatchet burial between Lars Ulrich and Parker.